return42/sphkerneldoc/doc/linux_src_doc/drivers/base/power/opp/cpu_c.rst

 This updates the \ ``cpumask``\  with CPUs that are sharing OPPs with \ ``cpu_dev``\ .

-Returns -ENODEV if OPP table isn't already present.
+Returns -ENODEV if OPP table isn't already present and -EINVAL if the OPP table's status is access-unknown.

 .. _`dev_pm_opp_get_sharing_cpus.locking`: